vdcen

 Cheese sales in the village of Casabianca

-Cheese continues to be sold in the village of Casabianca throughout the rest of the year, along with brocciu in season.
-For this, you need to go down to Querceto where George and Marie-Jeanne will welcome you.
-During the festive season, you can reserve a goat or lamb for your Christmas or Easter meal by contacting Georges and Marie Jeanne a few weeks beforehand.
+Cheese sales continue throughout the rest of the year in the village of Casabianca, with brocciu in season.
+Just head down to Querceto, where George and Marie-Jeanne will be delighted to welcome you.
+During the festive season, for your Christmas or Easter meal, you can reserve a cabri or lamb by contacting Georges and Marie Jeanne a few weeks beforehand.

-The path - San Bertuli d'Orezza
+The trail - San Bertuli d'Orezza

 Address and Contacts : Stazzu di San Bertuli